 Instead of asking strangers 你叫什么(名字) ‘nǐ jiào shénme (míngzì)’, you should go for their family name.
 There are two ways to do it.

 Nǐ xìng shénme?

 What’s your noble family name?

 We’ve written a detailed post on how to appropriately ask people’s family names in Chinese, read here.

 ‘我叫 (wǒ jiào)…’ is the most common way of introducing your name in Chinese.
 Alternatively, you can say ‘我的名字叫 (wǒ de míngzì jiào)…’ or ‘我的名字是 (wǒ de míngzì shì)…’.
 To ask people’s name, simply say ‘你叫什么 (nǐ jiào shénme)?’ or ‘你叫什么名字 (nǐ jiào shénme míngzì)?’.
 Keep in mind that it’s not always polite to ask directly Chinese people’s names when you meet them for the first time, instead, you should ask their family name.

 What are the most common names in China?
-And what are the most popular baby names in China?
+And what are the most trendy names for Chinese babies right now?
 You’ll be surprised!
-Read this article to find out!
+Read our guide to the Most Popular Chinese Names to find out!